mcharouk/aws/Certification/machinelearning.md

     * Image data
       * Data augmentation : create synthetic data from real data with ML algo like GAN (Generative Adversarial Network)

+# Dataset bias

+* DPL is a metric that you can use to detect pre-training bias : Measure the imbalance of positive outcomes between different facet values.

 # Dataset splitting

 * Simple hold-out : selecting 80% for training, 10/% for tests, 10%  for validation